Gopinath-Murugan/AutoDock-Automation/README.md

 - Modify the script to adjust parameters (e.g., grid size) as needed for your specific docking experiments.
 - For any issues or questions, refer to the official AutoDock and MGLTools documentation.

-## Acknowledgment

-If you are using this script for your studies, kindly acknowledge us in your publications or research.
-We appreciate your support!

 ## Example Run

 This repository includes example files for reference: